pogrammerX/Cross-Core/README.md

 # How to use CrossCore

-In your .cco file you can basically do these commands:
+In your .cco file you can run these commands:

 print (Message/Variable) - Prints an message in the Console